-A deeply discharged power pack requires the charger to draw approximately 14-amperes from the 115-volt line receptacle.
-To prevent 15-ampere household fuses or circuit breakers from "opening" and interrupting power, it may be necessary to disconnect other appliances, tools, or lights from that circuit.
+A deeply discharged power pack requires the charger to draw approximately 14 amperes from the 110 volt line receptacle.
+To prevent 15 ampere household fuses or circuit breakers from "opening" and interrupting power, it may be necessary to disconnect other appliances, tools, or lights from that circuit.

-To start the charging operation, open the hood and plug the charger cord into any 3-wire, grounded, 115-volt receptacle and turn the charger knob to the "Start" position determined by the age of the power pack.
-(See Figures 10A and B.) (New power packs go through a seasoning period and must be charged longer.)
+To start the charging operation grasp both louvers at the rear of the hood and lift upward.
+Plug the charger cord into any 3-wire grounded 110 volt receptacle and turn the charger knob to the "Start" position determined by the age of the power pack (Figure 11).
+(New power packs go through a seasoning period and must be charged longer.)

 When the power pack is fully charged, the charger shuts off automatically.
-It is not necessary to remove the plug from the house receptacle after completion of the charging cycle.
+It is not necessary to remove the plug from the house receptacle after completion of the charging, cycle.
 However, the tractor charger may be unplugged at any time during or after the charging cycle if the tractor is needed.